The Scrolls of Tian Tan

 “Yes.
 We should consider studying the book again, to see if, perhaps, there is an error,” another monk called out.

 After a long pause, the head monk answered, “These are the divine instructions.
 We shall never stray from them.”
-This was, of course, the first tenant of their duty.
+This was, of course, the first tenet of their duty.
 A tone of finality rang in his voice.

 Quuz heard a whisper and saw his mother setting a tray of boiled tofu and vegetables at his feet.
 “Don’t question Tian.”
 She had sensed that he, too, wanted to dissent.
 “There is a cycle for everything, and as long as we do our work, this hardship will pass.”